TeamWin/device_amazon_blaze/README.md

 * Pkt_Lnt providing fixes.
 * SkimpKilla for compiling this into something people can flash (even if it is a bit modified ;) ).
 * Takenover83; a custom backup file is the weirdest concept ever but people seem to like it so have at it.
-* Hashcode for awesome work on CM9
+* Hashcode for awesome work on CM9.
+* DooMLoRD (Team UtterChaos) for the CWM Kindle recovery beta and ramdisk reboot scripts.
+* Napstar (Team UtterChaos) for his awesome, yet surprisingly simple touch screen recovery source.
+* Drew Walton (Team Hydro); has provided me assistance time and time again.
-* The CyanogenMod and AOSP teams
+* The CyanogenMod and AOSP teams.